 Ambushes of the War of Independence, Myth and Reality, by John Dorney

 Course of the War

 For some the start of the War is the 1916 Easter Rising see our archive on the Rising here.

-The following are our articles so far on incidents during the conflict.
+The following are our articles on the conflict in chronological order.

 The Upton Ambush, February 1921.
 A botched IRA attack on a train at Cork.